COURSES AND GROUPS

 There will be a leaflet presented to the parish soon that gives just a few examples of how we can go about this, and ‘tick boxes’ for you to show the best days and times that you can manage.
 Also a comments box so that you can express your feelings about a Bible Study!
 When the leaflet is available please complete and leave the questionnaire part of the leaflet at the back of the church.

 Parishioners can always give us their views anyway - you don't need to be asked!
-Contact us with your thoughts: email@example.com
+You are encouraged to contact us with any thoughts or ideas you might have on: firstname.lastname@example.org

 Here are some possible examples from the St Paul Centre in Steubenville, Ohio.